 As described above in the Overview and elsewhere in this Annual Report on Form 10-K, we are in the development stage and have not generated any revenues to date.
 Since our inception on July 10, 2000, we have financed our operations from proceeds of public and private offerings of debt and equity.
-As of December 31, 2018, we raised a net total of \$147.4 million from these offerings.
-At December 31, 2018, the Company had \$8.3 million of unrestricted cash and cash equivalents available to fund future operations.
+As of December 31, 2019, we raised a net total of \$197.4 million from these offerings.
+At December 31, 2019, the Company had \$47.5 million of unrestricted cash and cash equivalents available to fund future operations.
 In December 2018, the Company announced the extension of its \$10 million unsecured line of credit facility with stockholder and director, Richard E. Uihlein.
 The Company has not drawn under the line of credit.
-Additionally, in January 2019, the Company received \$1.87 million in net proceeds from the ATM.
-The Company believes there is sufficient cash, including availability of the line of credit, to fund currently planned operations at least through March 31, 2020.
-We will require more cash to fund our operations after March 31, 2020 and believe we will be able to obtain additional financing.
-The currently planned operations do not include costs related to a planned Phase 3 clinical trial.
-While the costs of the trial and general overhead during the Phase 3 trial are expected to be approximately \$100 million, the costs of a Phase 3 clinical trial will require additional funding.
-However, there can be no assurance that we will be successful in obtaining such new financing or, if available, that such financing will be on terms favorable to us
+The Company believes there is sufficient cash, including availability of the line of credit, to fund currently planned operations at least through September 30, 2021.
+We will require more cash to fund our operations after September 30, 2021 and believe we will be able to obtain additional financing.
+The currently planned operations include costs related to a planned adaptively designed Phase 2b/3 clinical trial.
+While the costs of the trial and general overhead during the first stage of the Phase 3 trial are currently estimated to be approximately \$125 million, the costs and timing of such trial are not yet finalized.
+The Company has not made commitments for such trial that cannot be covered with available cash, but we will require additional funding in order to complete the trial.
+However, there can be no assurance that we will be successful in obtaining such new financing or, if available, that such financing will be on terms favorable to us.